Optimal-HRV/optimalhrv-howto/docs/web-dashboard.md

 1. **Check Your Email**

-   - Look for a confirmation email from Optimal HRV (subject: _"Your Lifetime Membership Purchase"_).
+   - Look for a confirmation email from support@optimalhrv.com (subject: _"Thank you for purchasing..."_).
    - If you don’t see it, check your **Spam/Junk folder**.

 2. **Click the Claim Link**

-   - Open the email and click the **"Claim Your Lifetime Membership"** button/link.
+   - Open the email and click the **"Claim Now"** button.
    - This will redirect you to the Optimal HRV platform.

 <div align=center>